 - Applicants must be in their final year of, or completed, a bachelor degree in science, agricultural science, agricultural business or economics

-- Be eligible to enrol in a Master's degree majoring in science, agricultural science, or agricultural business, at a New Zealand university
+- Be eligible to enrol in a Master's degree majoring in science, animal science, agricultural science, or agricultural business, at a New Zealand university

 - Be either a New Zealand Citizen or New Zealand Permanent Resident